NeurodataLab/multi-speaker/README.md

-# multi-speaker
-Automatic detection of multi-speaker fragments with high time resolution
+# Automatic detection of multi-speaker fragments with high time resolution